PiyushSinghKumar/weather-airflow-pipeline/README.md

 The weather data is stored in a PostgreSQL table with columns for latitude, longitude, temperature, windspeed, winddirection, weathercode, and timestamp.

-## Contributing

-Contributions are welcome!
-Open an issue or submit a pull request.

-## License

-MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Open-Meteo](https://open-meteo.com/)